5 Things That Happen to Your Body When You Eat Greasy Food

 Sometimes, a juicy cheeseburger and an order of hot, crispy fries simply call your name.
-(Since today is National Greasy Foods Day, maybe that time is right now.)
+(Greasy foods are so beloved that they have an entire day devoted to them; National Greasy Foods Day is October 25.)
 While it's fine to give in to your cravings now and then, it's important to know how your nutrition choices, and those greasy foods in particular, affect your health.

 Does greasy food cause acne?
 Why does it make your stomach feel weird?
 And why is greasy food bad for you, anyway?
 We consulted Ayla Barmmer, a Boston-based registered dietitian, to find out.
 Here's what eating greasy foods does to your body.